Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlDatabaseCopy.md

 ```

 ### -ResourceGroupName
-Specifies the name of the  Resource Group to which this cmdlet assigns the copied database.
+Specifies the name of the  Resource Group that contains the database to copy.

 ```yaml
 Type: String